Partition of Armenia

 Israel Ori, Armenian diplomat and patriot, spent many years of his life traveling and seeking support of foreign countries for Armenia.By unknown author, around 1700

-From the early 17th century, Armenians began to place their hopes on the growing Russian Power.
-A number of messengers were sent to the Russian czars in order to ask protection.
-The rich Armenian community of New Julfa made the czar Alexis I Mikhailovich a sumptuous present of a golden throne adorned with precious stones (the so called Diamond Throne).
+Beginning in the early 17th century, Armenians increasingly placed their hopes in the rising power of Russia.
+Several missions were sent to appeal to the Russian czars for protection.
+The wealthy Armenian community of New Julfa even presented Czar Alexis I Mikhailovich with a magnificent golden throne adorned with precious stones—the famed “Diamond Throne.”

 The Meliks of Karabakh

-Eastern Armenia becomes part of Russian Empire
+Eastern Armenia becomes part of the Russian Empire